arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 narrator: UK English Female
 title: Data Visualization in seaborn

-comment:  This module includes code and explanations for several popular data visualizations, using python's seaborn library.
+comment:  This module includes code and explanations for several popular data visualizations using python's seaborn library.
 It also includes examples of how to modify seaborn plots to customize them for different uses.

 long_description: You can use the seaborn module in python to make many different kinds of data visualizations (also called plots or charts), including scatterplots, histograms, line plots, and trend lines.
 This module provides an example of each of these kinds of plots, including python code to make them using the seaborn module.
 It may be hard to follow if you are brand new to python, but it is appropriate for beginners with at least a small amount of python experience.